 The biggest major stumbling block for international students coming to Canada is language.
 Canada operates almost entirely on a dual language system encompassing both English and French.
 While this isn't so much an issue for Americans, Britons, or the French, it can be a huge obstacle to learning for students from countries where the mother tongue is something else.
 It is also not unusual to see students with French backgrounds from countries like Rwanda, Algeria, or even France employing French document translation services to decipher their coursework at Quebec universities because of differences in dialect.

-Temperature differentials can also cause problems for students, especially for those from equatorial countries, where the weather seems to be controlled by a temperature calibrator.
+Temperature differentials can also cause problems for students, especially for those from equatorial countries.
 Winters in Canada can get very cold and if you're not prepared for it, they can make you miserable and even put your life in danger.
-While we're not suggesting you train yourself to handle it by living in a meat freezer with vacuum pump systems sucking the air out for several months to approximate a high-altitude, low temperature winter, you should at least be aware of the weather patterns for the area you will be moving to.
+While we're not suggesting you train yourself to handle it by living in a meat freezer for several months to approximate a high-altitude, low temperature winter, you should at least be aware of the weather patterns for the area you will be moving to or be sure you at least get a fireplace to warm your home.
+Thank you, Verve Electric for your website sponsorship.

 These are just some of the major issues that students from abroad encounter when moving to Canada for school.
 They are by no means all applicable to you because there are such a wide variety of communities, climates, and demographics in Canada.
 It is impossible to outline the differences between them and the myriad of countries students could be coming from.
 For more in-depth coverage see the following series of articles.